conceptsandtraining/doil/README.md

 * git
 * .ssh folder in your home directory. **doil** will mount it into the container. **doil** needs this to have access to any private git repositories that may be used.

-Additional dependencies, but these are installed automatically during setup.
+Additional dependencies, but these are installed automatically during setup and only inside containers.

 * php version => 7.4
 * php*.*-zip